sshanshans/stat140/content/_index.md

 ---
 title: "STAT 140:  Introduction to the Ideas and Applications of Statistics"
 description: "This course introduces students to the discipline of statistics as a science of understanding and analyzing data.
-Throughout the module, students will learn how to effectively make use of data in the face of uncertainty: how to collect data, how to analyze data, and how to use data to make inferences and conclusions about real world phenomena."
+Throughout the module, students will learn how to effectively make use of data in the face of uncertainty: how to collect data, how to analyze data, and how to use data to make inferences and conclusions about real world phenomena.
+(Updated Jul 8, 2020)"
 markup: "mmark"
 ---